OleHolmNielsen/Niflheim_system/docs/OmniPath.rst

 Software installation
 =====================

-OmniPath HFI adapter hardware is supported with OPA software 10.11 on compute nodes with the following Intel and AMD processors:
+Omni-Path_ HFI adapter hardware is supported with OPA software 10.11 on compute nodes with the following Intel and AMD processors:

 * Haswell_ (HSW, Xeon v3)
 * Broadwell_ (BDW, Xeon v4)